-• Chapter 2 gives an overview of Cybersecurity standards discussed in this document, listing the body responsible for the standard and/or the certification scheme, the country of origin, the industry for which the standard is intended, and giving a link to the main document(s).
+Chapter 2 gives an overview of all Cybersecurity standards and certification schemes discussed in this document, listing the body responsible for each standard or scheme, the country of origin, the industry for which the it is intended, and giving a link to the main document(s) describing the standard or scheme.

 - Chapter 3 describes Cybersecurity standards and schemes for products and components.
 These standards cover primarily the scope of ECSO Sub WG 1.1. - Chapter 4 describes Cybersecurity standards and schemes for ICT and cloud service providers.
-These standards cover primarily the scope of ECSO Sub WG 1.2. - Chapter 5 describes Cybersecurity standards and schemes for service providers and enduser organisations.
+These standards cover primarily the scope of ECSO Sub WG 1.2. - Chapter 5 describes Cybersecurity standards and schemes for service providers and end-user organisations.
 These standards cover primarily the scope of ECSO Sub WG 1.3. - Chapter 6 describes Cybersecurity standards and schemes for security professionals. - Chapter 7 contains a bibliography of documents for further reading.
 These are not standards in themselves, but contain background information of various natures.

-Chapter 3 is subdivided into section for different industry verticals.
-This includes some of the verticals distinguished in WG3.
+Chapter 3 is subdivided into sections for different industry verticals.
+These include some of the verticals distinguished in WG3.
 However, verticals for which no product standard was found have been omitted.
-In addition, some other verticals are added for which specific product standards are present.
+In addition, some other verticals are added for which specific product standards exist.

 Chapter 5 is also subdivided into sections for different industry verticals.
-This includes all of the verticals distinguished in WG3, and also a number of other verticals:
+These include all of the verticals distinguished in WG3, and also a number of other verticals:

-• Generic organisations not associated with any particular vertical
+Generic organisations not associated with any particular vertical

-٠ Industry 4.0 and ICS (SWG 3.1)
+Industry 4.0 and ICS (SWG 3.1)

-٠ Energy Networks and Smart Grids (SWG 3.2)
+• Energy and Smart Grids (SWG 3.2)

-٠ Transportation (road, rail, air, sea) (SWG 3.3)
+Transportation (road, rail, air, sea) (SWG 3.3)

-٠ Financial Services and Insurance (SWG 3.4)
+Financial Services and Insurance (SWG 3.4)

-٠ Public Services / eGovernment / Digital Citizenship (SWG 3.5)
+Public Services / eGovernment / Digital Citizenship (SWG 3.5)

-٠ Healthcare (SWG 3.6)
+• Healthcare (SWG 3.6)

-٠ Smart Cities and Smart Buildings (SWG 3.7)
+• Smart Cities and Smart Buildings (SWG 3.7)

-٠ Telecom, Media and Content (SWG 3.8)
+Telecom, Media and Content (SWG 3.8)

-• Critical Infrastructures
+Critical Infrastructures

-- Secure Software Development
+Secure Software Development

-- Cybersecurity service providers
+• Cybersecurity service providers

-- Payment industry2
+Payment industry2

-- IoT device vendors
+IoT device vendors